 - You have a prior felony DUI on your record

-If your case doesn’t meet any of those criteria, then you will likely be charged with a misdemeanor.
+If your case does not meet any of those criteria, then you will likely be charged with a misdemeanor.
 It is far better to be charged with a misdemeanor DUI than a felony DUI.

-Can I Remove a Misdemeanor DUI from My Record?
+Can I Remove a Misdemeanor DUI From My Record?